tchesa/optical-character-recognition/README.md

 	char6: 651 687 12 17
 ```
 #### Directory structure
 The database was divided in three sets: training, test and validation.
 The images was grouped by folders.
 These grouped images represent a video clip, which each image represents a frame of the video.
-These group of images will be used to simulate the temporal redundancy solution.
+These group of images will be used to simulate the temporal redundancy behaviour.
 ```
 database
 ├ training